 Succeed on a degree that measures up to the high expectations of all global accountancy bodies, leading to maximum exemptions from professional exams including ICEAW, ACCA, CIMA and AIA when you graduate.

-From 2018, the University of Gloucestershire Business School will move to a brand-new, state-of-the-art home at our Oxstalls campus in Gloucester.
-The £16 million development will be home to our Business, Marketing, Human Resource Management, Law and Accounting and Finance courses.
-Find out more about the new Business School and other developments with our virtual fly-through video and see where you could be taking the first steps towards your career in business.
+The University of Gloucestershire School of Business and Technology is situated in a brand-new, state-of-the-art centre at our Oxstalls campus in Gloucester.
+The £16 million development is home to our Business, Marketing, Human Resource Management, Law and Accounting and Finance courses.
+Find out more about this and other new developments with our virtual fly-through video and see where you could be taking the first steps towards your career in business.

 Read our Accounting and Finance blog.